 - Protection of Home and Property – The mold caused by high humidity could lead to costly repairs of drywall, sub floors, and more.
 Dry air can damage wooden trim, furniture, not to mention musical instruments, artwork, etc. Using a hygrometer to help you maintain correct indoor humidity can go a long way toward keeping your valuables in top condition.

-AcuRite offers a wide variety of humidity monitor products, addressing a wide range of needs.
+AcuRite offers a wide variety of humidity monitor products, addressing a wide range of needs for environmental monitoring.